Types of Alcoholism

 Warns those who are at risk of developing alcoholism, and also helps governments develop strategies to fight alcohol dependence

-Much research and money is spent on identifying types of alcoholic and alcoholism.
+Alcoholics vary in a lot of their personal and drinking-related traits, and much research and money is spent on identifying types of alcoholic and alcoholism.
 Why?
 Surely if you are drink dependent then you are drink dependent.
 Yes, this is true but once you have this knowledge then, if you want to, you can do something about it.

-If you can divide alcoholics into groups then you can target specific types with different treatment options, education programs, information campaigns etc. For example tackling alcoholism in the elderly needs different resources than tackling alcoholism in women.
+Alcohol dependence is a complex and common disorder that results from the consequence of behavioral, environmental, and biological factors.
+Nonetheless, if you can divide alcoholics into groups then you can target specific types with different treatment options, education programs, information campaigns etc. For example tackling alcoholism in the elderly needs different resources than tackling alcoholism in women.

 The aim of identifying types of alcoholic is, hopefully, to reduce the prevalence of alcoholism in the long term.